Moïse Tshombe: Later life

 In 1965, Tshombe's brother, Daniel, became the Mwaant Yav, which greatly added to his appeal in Katanga.
 Traditionally, the title of Mwaant Yav alternated between different Lunda royal families, but since 1965 the office of Mwaant Yav has been held by members of the Tshombe family.
 In 1967, Tshombe was sentenced to death in absentia.

-On 30 June 1967, he was in a Hawker Siddeley jet aircraft that was hijacked by Francis Bodenan, an agent of the French SDECE.
+On 30 June 1967, Tshombe was in a Hawker Siddeley jet aircraft that was hijacked by Francis Bodenan, an agent of the French SDECE.
 According to the Congolese government, Tshombe was travelling to Africa.
 He was taken to Algeria, jailed, and placed under house arrest.
 At his trial, he was represented by French lawyer René Floriot.
 The pilots of the plane, Britons Trevor Copleston and David Taylor, were released and returned to the United Kingdom.
 The Congolese government demanded his extradition to Congo and his Western supporters agitated for his release.

 The Algerians resisted both demands.
 A part of his supporters gathered to form the Tshombe Emergency Committee in the U.S., including Marvin Liebman and William F. Buckley, to press for his release and move to Spain.
 The Tshombe Emergency Committee filed a number of legal challenges to force the Algerians to release Tshombe to no avail.
 Long-time aide Michel Struelens travelled to different European cities to lobby for Tshombe, eventually to no avail.

 Death and legacy

 Tshombe died in Algeria in 1969.
-The Algerian government called in eight Algerian physicians and three French doctors, who concluded that he died in his sleep.
-Later, an autopsy concluded a natural death.
-Tshombe's nephew Joseph Kayomb Tshombe stipulated that no medical doctor chosen by the Tshombe family was admitted at the autopsy.
+The Algerian government called in eight Algerian doctors and three French doctors, who concluded that he died in his sleep.
+Later, a postmortem concluded a natural death.
+Tshombe's nephew Joseph Kayomb Tshombe stipulated that no doctor chosen by the Tshombe family was admitted at the postmortem.

 Further doubts were raised regarding Tshombe's death by former governor of Katanga and political exile Daniel Monguya Mbenge, who accused French lawyer Jacques Vergès of poisoning Tshombe by order of Mobutu.
 In the context of a series of interviews regarding a conspiracy theory about the assassination of US President John F. Kennedy, Belgian mercenary Joseph Smal told author Stephen J. Rivele that Tshombe was killed by two injections with two different substances, prepared by the CIA.

-Moïse Tshombe was buried in a Methodist service at Etterbeek Cemetery, near Brussels, Belgium.
+Tshombe was buried in a Methodist service at Etterbeek Cemetery, near Brussels, Belgium.
 Owing to his role in the death of Lumumba and his association with Western interests, Tshombe's name became synonymous with "sellout" to Black African nationalists.

-Tshombe's nephew, Jean Nguza Karl-i-Bond, later became an important politician and served as prime minister from 1980 to 1981.
+Tshombe's nephew, Jean Nguza Karl-i-Bond, later became a politician and was prime minister from 1980 to 1981.